GP-Stanley/tech264-cloud-linux/Ansible/ansible.md

 <br>

-# Task: Create playbooks to provision the app and database
+# Provision App and Database Playbooks
 Create a new playbook named prov-db.yml.
 This playbook should to do install/configure the database on the database VM:
 * Install Mongo DB v7.0.6 and troubleshoot why it is not running.
 * Suggestion: service module